amanshridev/My-AWS-Learnings/README.md

 # My-AWS-Learnings
-Here i will update all the daily thing i learn about AWS. ✌️
+Here I will update all the things I learn about AWS. ✌️